Alternative names for acromegaly

 Is acromegaly inherited?

-Usually acromegaly is not inherited.
+Typically, acromegaly is not inherited.
 Very rarely, acromegaly is inherited in either a condition called 'familial isolated pituitary adenoma' or as part of multiple endocrine neoplasia type 1 (MEN; see the article on MEN1 for further information).

 How is acromegaly diagnosed?

-Based on the clinical signs described above, your doctor will do some blood tests.
-The growth hormone levels and insulin-like growth factor 1 (IGF-1) are often elevated in acromegaly.
-To confirm the diagnosis, a test called an oral glucose tolerance test is performed, where the patient is given a sugary (glucose) drink.
-The growth hormone level in the blood does not fall if the patient has acromegaly, whereas in people without the condition, it does.
-At diagnosis, the endocrinologist (specialist doctor) will also ensure that all the other pituitary hormones produced by the pituitary gland are working normally.
+To confirm the diagnosis, a test called an oral glucose tolerance test (OGTT) is performed, where the patient is given a sugary (glucose) drink.
+This would normally lower GH levels in healthy individuals, however in patients with acromegaly, this suppression of GH levels does not occur.
+IGF-1 levels are also elevated in acromegaly, which is a sign of excess GH activity.
+At diagnosis, the endocrinologist (doctors who specialises in hormones) will also ensure that all the other hormones produced by the pituitary gland are also working normally.

 How is acromegaly treated?